tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 ![Mando1](Images/Mando_tokens.PNG)

-This method allows us to separate the words, but even includes the period at the end and can be combined with regex to be even more detailed.
+This method allows us to separate out the puncuation in addition to the words and can be combined with regex to be even more detailed.
 It is a more concise delivery of the intended outcome.
 </details>
 <details><summary>Sentence Tokenization</summary>